Chymyst/curryhoward/README.md

 - generate a custom subclass of `Function1` that also carries symbolic information about the lambda-term
 - add an API that exposes the `TermExpr` structures generated from type
-- add facilities to reason about terms at run time (e.g. check the laws)
+- add facilities to reason about terms at run time (e.g. check the laws) using `TermExpr` structures

 # Known bugs

-- Recursive case classes (including `List`!) cause stack overflow
+- Limited support for recursive case classes (including `List`): generated code cannot contain recursive functions
 - Type aliases `type MyType[T] = (Int, T)` will silently generate incorrect code
 - No support for the conventional Java-style function types with multiple arguments, e.g. `(T, U) ⇒ T`; tuple types need to be used instead, e.g. `((T, U)) ⇒ T`
-- The type parameters must be named the same in the sealed trait and in each case class, otherwise the code may fail

 # Examples of working functionality